 Mohs micrographic surgery is a method for removal of skin cancer with the preservation of as much surrounding normal tissue as is possible.
 This type of surgery is very useful for large tumors, tumors with indistinct borders, tumors near vital functions, or cosmetic structures, and tumors which other forms of therapy have failed.
 Mohs surgery requires specific fellowship training following dermatology residency.

 Dr. Marisa, provides Mohs surgery services at our office twice monthly.

 To learn more about Mohs surgery, click here

-To learn more about Dr. Liu, click here
+To learn more about about the history of Mohs surgery, click here